-This study considers the development strategy that will form part of the Development Plan for Castlebar.
-The context of flood risk in Castlebar is considered with specific reference to a range of flood sources, including fluvial, tidal, pluvial, groundwater, sewer and artificial reservoirs and canals.
+This study considers the development strategy that will form part of the Development Plan for Ballina.
+The context of flood risk in Ballina is considered with specific reference to a range of flood sources, including fluvial, tidal, pluvial, groundwater, sewer and artificial reservoirs and canals.

-1 DoEHLG and OPW (2009) The Planning System and Flood Risk Management: Guidelines for Planning Authorities
+1 DoHELG and OPW (2009) The Planning System and Flood Risk Management: Guidelines for Planning Authorities

 A two-stage assessment of flood risk was undertaken, as recommended in 'The Planning System and Flood Risk Management' guidelines, for the area that lies within the development boundary of the Development Plan.
+The first stage is to review historical records of flooding in the town and environs.

-Historical records and recent events demonstrate that Castlebar has a history of flooding and confirms that a proportion of zoned lands are at flood risk.
-There is no existing or planned flood relief scheme for Castlebar, so the SFRA must protect lands for infrastructure and also ensure that development within Flood Zones A/B is sustainably managed.
+Historical records and recent events demonstrate that Ballina has a history of flooding and confirms that a proportion of zoned lands are at flood risk.
+The Ballina Flood Relief Scheme has commenced but options and delivery of the scheme is still unlikely to occur within the timeframe of the LAP and so the SFRA must protect lands for infrastructure and also ensure that development within Flood Zones A/B is sustainably managed.

 The second stage and the main purpose of this SFRA report is to appraise the adequacy of existing information, to prepare a Flood Zone map, based on available data, and to highlight potential development areas that require application of the Justification Test and/or more detailed assessment on a site specific level.
-The SFRA also provides guidelines for development within areas at potential risk of flooding, and specifically looks at flood risk and the potential for development within a number of key sites in Castlebar.
+The SFRA also provides guidelines for development within areas at potential risk of flooding, and specifically looks at flood risk and the potential for development within a number of key sites in Ballina.